-Set this parameter to True to enable redaction of sensitive information in the output text.
+Set RedactedOutput to True to redact sensitive information in the output text.

-You can also set one of RedactionOutputString or RedactionReplacementCharacter; if neither are set, the default behavior is to replace redacted text with [redacted] in the output.
-If both are configured, RedactionReplacementCharacter takes precedence.
+You can also set one of RedactionOutputString, below or RedactionReplacementCharacter, on the next page.
+If you do not set either parameter, the default behavior is to replace redacted text with [redacted] in the output.
+If you configure both, RedactionReplacementCharacter, on the next page takes precedence.

 Туре: Boolean

 Default: False

 Required: No

-Configuration Section: Any section that you have defined for Eduction settings.
+Configuration Section: Eduction

 Example: RedactedOutput=False

 See Also: RedactionOutputString, below RedactionReplacementCharacter, on the next page